 - Step 2: Breathe – take in a deep breath, feeling your abdomen rise and fall, releasing any tension in your body as you exhale.

 - Step 3: Reflect – consider what is really going on.
 Is the situation a crisis?
 If so, can you cope with it?
 Will worrying and becoming tense help to solve it?
-What action will really serve you in this particular situation?
+What action will help you in this particular situation?
+Who can you consult with to help?

 - Step 4: Choose – now make a choice.
 You can make a choice about how you are going to react in a positive manner.
 A choice that serves you.
 This choice may be different depending on the situation, but through this process you can begin to realize that you have the power to choose your actions in the face of stress.
 With practice, you can take control of your reactions.